Ayahuasca: Potential Medicine Or a New Addictive Substance

 There are two ways Ayahuasca causes changes in the consciousness.
 First, the chemicals in Banisteriopsis caapi themselves have some of the mind-altering properties.
 Next, the leaves of Psychotria Viridis contain a potent chemical, Dimethyltryptamine (DMT).

 DMT is a potent psychedelic compound that occurs naturally in the body.
 In addition, some plants also contain it.
 It works on certain brain areas.
 It activates the receptors of serotonin and dopamine in there.
-As a result, you experience an altered state of consciousness.
+As a result, one experiences an altered state of consciousness.

-As a matter of fact, when you take DMT, an enzyme digests it in the stomach.
-Then, how would one get high after drinking it?
+As a matter of fact, when one takes DMT, an enzyme digests it in the stomach.
+This feature does not allow to get high.
 It seems the ancient people were very good in science.
 To prevent this, they take it with the Ayahuasca vine.

 The vine contains certain chemicals that can block the activity of the enzyme.
 They call these monoamine oxidase inhibitors (MAOIs).
-When you take the mixture, you get a cumulative effect and thus a more intense high.
+When one takes the mixture, it results in a cumulative effect.

 Can Ayahuasca Cause Addiction?